eLukianenko/MultiPlatform-Media-Watch-Tool/README.md

-# Multiplatform Media Watch Tool
+# MultiPlatform Media Watch Tool
 <p align="center"><img src="src/assets/YouTubeTwitch.jpg"></p>

 > Service which can work with several stream platforms and show streams at the same time